Important announcement

 A father who is not married to the mother can only register the birth and be named in the register as the father if:

-• He jointly signs the register with the mother;
+• He jointly signs the register with the mother

 If the father’s name is not to appear on the child’s birth certificate, the mother should register the birth alone.

-A woman who is not married to, or in a civil partnership with, the mother can only register the birth and be named in the register as parent if the provisions of the Human Fertilisation and Embryology Act 2008 apply to them and:
+A woman who is not married to, or in a civil partnership with, the mother can only register the birth and be named in the register as a parent if the provisions of the Human Fertilisation and Embryology Act 2008 apply to them and:

-• She jointly signs the register with the mother;
+• She jointly signs the register with the mother

 Information on who has parental responsibilities and rights for a child is available in the Scottish Government publication on the Scottish Government website.